 This course explores the History of South Africa as a regional powerhouse in the sub-continent.
 The course begins with the history of the Khoisan, the earliest inhabitants of the sub-continent, and traces developments in the economy, culture and politics to the end of the Apartheid era in 1994.

 This regional survey explores equatorial Africa, focusing on the social structures that shaped societies of region, the impact of the Trans-Atlantic slave trade, and finally, the problematic politics of independence.
 (PM)

 HIST 252-G History of East Africa (HP)

 This regional survey explores the rich history of East Africa, from the earliest times of cultural and economic exchange to the rise of states and a bustling coastal trade with the Indian Ocean world.
-The course will also examine how the diversity of colonial powers and experiences impacted the region into the independence period.
-(PM)
+The course also examines how the diversity of colonial powers and experiences impacted the region into the independence period.